 What is required to fill out the FAFSA?

-However, you might not have control over when your parents’ tax information is available to you.
-In situations like these, the best course of action is probably to use the prior year’s tax returns to fill out the FAFSA for the upcoming year — particularly if your parents’ financial situation is relatively unchanged.
+For example, you might not have control over when your parents’ tax information is available to you.
+In situations like these, the best course of action is to use the prior year’s tax returns to fill out the FAFSA for the upcoming year — particularly if your parents’ financial situation is relatively unchanged.

 Remember, you have until late September to submit corrections or updates, so you can always go back and plug in the final numbers later rather than risk missing the deadline for FAFSA entirely.